A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

-This all matches what we have understood so far, and is as far as most textbooks might go to inspecting the action of these operators.
+This tensor was constructed out of coordinate type vectors, so let us confirm that the operations of $\mathcal{P}$ and $\mathcal{T}$ acting in the defining representation behave as we anticipate.
+For time reversal we have

+As for parity we have that $\mathcal{P}_{(c)} = -\mathcal{T}_{(c)}$, and so the signs can be made to cancel and the calculation gives the same: $\mathcal{P}\left[g(\mathbf{K}, \mathbf{L})\right] = g(-\mathbf{K}, \mathbf{L})$.
+We see both reflections are in agreement with the charges assigned in Eq.~($\ref{eq:coordtens}$).
 The cautious among us may be concerned that the generators of angular momentum have the same transformation properties under time reversal and parity, and that the transformation is trivial.
 Of course this is not a problem so long as the angular momentum itself has the correct transformation properties.